 Detroit rebounded after dropping the final two games of a four-game set in Oakland, but had concerns raised again about the health of designated hitter Victor Martinez after he left the game in the second inning.
 Martinez tweaked his groin in his final at-bat on Saturday night against Oakland, then sat out on Sunday as a precaution.

 On Monday night, Martinez dumped a single into right field in his first at-bat, but the groin was definitely causing problems as Martinez jogged gingerly down to first and then over to second base moments later on Brennan Boesch's RBI single.
-Manager Jim Leyland and an athletic trainer rushed out to Martinez who walked slowly back to the dugout.

 The Tigers said Martinez's strained groin would be re-evaluated on Tuesday.